 Also worth looking at is the Sunflex SVG30 re-engineered sliding door.
 This particular door comes with a 30mm interlock, an excellent low threshold as well as being a Sunflex brand.
 Well worth looking at.

 The air 500 or 600 LS sliding doors are also re-engineered by Everglade Windows with an excellent surface finish, 25-year warranty and luxury door hardware options.

 4. Solarlux Cero Doors.

-We think the Solarlux Cero is excellent and another German-engineered sliding door for the home.
-Great in use, slim to look at and with outstanding build quality.
+We think the Solarlux Cero is excellent for all manner of reasons and another German-engineered sliding door for the home.
+Great in use, slim to look at and with the outstanding build quality.
 The range of colours is also excellent as is the thermal performance and quality of the door components.

 5. Reynaers CP130 and CP155 Sliding Doors.

 Alongside the more expensive Hi-Finity door, we suggest the CP130 or CP155 products.
 With a very high specification, four threshold options and a very good system, these are another brand of sliding doors to compare with the Schuco.